 The entire skin surface is renewed about once a month, and we lose billions of skin cells every single day.
 As we get older, skin cell renewal slows down and the epidermis becomes thinner.
 This, in turn, leads to a blockage of dead skin cells, which is why the skin appears fatigued and tired – a typical sign of ageing.

 In addition, the skin’s ability to retain moisture is reduced.
 The dermis consists of hyaluronic acid, a sugar product that plays a big part in the skin’s ability to bind itself to water.
 As we get older, the amount of hyaluronic acid decreases, making the skin appear thinner and hollow.

 In cosmetic treatments, it’s common to use synthetic hyaluronic acid (fillers) to reduce the loss of volume and smooth out unevenness.
 This treatment must be repeated at regular intervals for a lasting result.

 Production of Elastin and Collagen Decreases

 Elastin is what makes the skin elastic, while collagen holds the skin together.
-As we age, production of elastin and collagen decreases, loosening the network of threads holding the skin in place.
-This can cause the skin to sag and a coarser surface.
+As we age, the production of elastin and collagen decreases, loosening the network of threads holding the skin in place.
+This can cause the skin to sag and have a coarser surface.

 You can easily test your own skin elasticity by pinching the skin on the top of your hand.
-If the skin is young and resilient it will quickly fall into place, while older skin takes longer time to bounce back.
+If the skin is young and resilient it will quickly fall into place, while older skin takes a longer time to bounce back.